Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Introduction

-In the present work, we attempt to provide a consistent framework to describe dynamical out-of-equilibrium effects in network economies.
-Our approach is a hybrid between classical economics thinking (where firms attempt to optimize profits in a competitive environment, and households optimize their utility function to balance consumption and labour) and Agent Based Models, where simplified behavioural assumptions allow one to specify the decision-making process of firms.
-Much to our surprise, we have found that in order to obtain well-behaved outcomes, extra care has to be devoted to treat all the decision steps in a strictly causal way (for example, goods must be produced before they are consumed) and to satisfy all inequalities (for example, consumption cannot exceed production plus inventories).
-Any attempt to write down ``reasonable'' dynamical equations that violate these constraints consistently lead to spurious instabilities.
-We in fact consider this as a blessing: physical constraints provide a discriminant straight-jacket for modelling.
-We propose a minimal parametrisation of the heuristic rules used by firms to update production, prices and wages, which already leads to a surprisingly rich phenomenology of the resulting economy.
+In the present work, we propose a consistent framework to describe dynamical out-of-equilibrium effects in network economies.
+Our approach is a hybrid between standard economics thinking (where firms attempt to optimise profits in a competitive environment, and households optimise their utility function to balance consumption and labour) and Agent Based Models, where simplified behavioural assumptions allow one to specify the decision-making process of firms.

+We propose a minimal parametrisation of the heuristic rules used by firms to update production, prices and wages, which already leads to a surprisingly rich phenomenology of the resulting economy, which in some cases smoothly reaches equilibrium, and in other cases display much more complicated dynamical patterns, including cycles, chaos and crises, but also what we call ``deflationary'' equilibria.
+We argue that such generic scenarios could naturally explain the ``small shocks, large business cycle'' conundrum in terms of out-of-equilibrium effects.
+In a nutshell, when firms tend to over-react and adjust prices/productions too quickly in the face of imbalances, the economy enters an oscillatory or chaotic regime, where volatility is purely of endogenous origin.

-In a sense, our model can be seen as a multidimensional, discrete time version of the reduced form differential equations {\it \`a la} Goodwin~\cite{Goodwin1982} and followers.
-The main difference is that we describe the dynamics of the economy at a highly disaggregated level (that of firms), which is an important aspect in view of the amount of micro-data now available to calibrate such a model.
-In view of the diversity of phenomena that can take place within our framework, we are quite confident that the model is flexible enough to account for many empirical facts.
-However, in the current era of ``big data'', some extensions of the model may be worthwhile investigating -- each extension bringing one or several new parameters that need to be calibrated.
-In particular, some of our behavioural assumptions may appear too primitive and could be enriched, as we discuss in section \ref{sec:extensions}.
+In a sense, our model can be seen as a multidimensional, discrete time version of the reduced form differential equations {\it \`a la}~\cite{Goodwin1982} and followers, that also lead to oscillatory dynamics.
+The main difference is that we describe the dynamics of the economy at a highly disaggregated level (that of firms), which is an important aspect in view of the amount of micro-data now available to calibrate such models.
+Given the diversity of phenomena that can take place within our framework, we are quite confident that the model is flexible enough to account for many empirical facts.
+However, in the current era of ``big data'', some extensions of the model may be worth investigating -- with each extension bringing one or several new parameters that need to be calibrated.
+In particular, some of our behavioural assumptions may appear too primitive and could be enriched later, as we discuss in section \ref{sec:extensions}.